Skip to main content

 Typography Usage

 While our typefaces can be arranged in multiple ways, it is important to maintain the proper hierarchy.
-Our headline style uses Trade Gothic set large and tight.
+Our headlines are concise and bold.
+They use Trade Gothic set large and tight.
 Smaller, looser contextual headline copy is used as needed.
-Concise, bold headlines are preferred.
-Sentinel is the next typography tier that can be added to emphasize important body copy.
+Dejanire Headline is a second-tier type that can be added to emphasize important copy.
 Lastly, large sections of body copy use Helvetica Neue set with spacious leading.

 For more direction on how to use our fonts and set paragraph/character styles, complete brand training.